robertosequeira/notes/git.md

 * Undo current changes

   `$ git checkout -f`

+## Start an interactive rebase

+The interactive rebase (specified with the flag `-i`) will allow you to interact with several commits to do actions like squash, reorder, reword, etc.

+If you need the last **n** commits (where **n** is an integer) then you enter in the command line:

+  `$ git rebase -i HEAD~n`

+So for example, if you need the last 3 commits you would enter:

+  `$ git rebase -i HEAD~3`

 ## Reorder commits

-Lets say you want to reoder last 3 commits so you enter at the command line:
+If you want to reoder last 3 commits, then you can [Start an interactive rebase](#start-an-interactive-rebase) and enter in the command line:

   `$ git rebase -i HEAD~3`